Luvata/vlsp_viecap4h_gptteam_code/README.md

 ## Acknowledgments

-We would like to thank Mr. Binh Nguyen and Mr. Anh Duong Nguyen from VietAI for helpful discussions, and TPU Research Cloud Team for sponsoring computing resources.
+We would like to thank VietAI team for helpful discussion, and TPU Research Cloud Team for sponsoring computing resources.

 ## References